cloudposse/atmos/website/docs/integrations/github-actions/atmos-terraform-plan.md

 :::tip Passing Affected Stacks

-Please note that in practice, we recommend combining this action with the [`affected-stacks`](/integrations/github-actions/affected-stacks) GitHub Action inside a matrix to plan all affected stacks in parallel.
+We recommend combining this action with the [`affected-stacks`](/integrations/github-actions/affected-stacks) GitHub Action inside a matrix to plan all affected stacks in parallel.

 :::